Dekana/chim_scoring_assistant/README.md

 * The AI judge's the suitability of the selected action, but the application overrides the score with a 1 if it's an unrecognized action.
 * The target score is calculated without AI input.
 If the selected action requires a target (like "Attack") but has no target specified, the target score is set to 1.
 Slightly incorrect targets get a 4, while correctly set targets get a 5.

+## AI Service-Specific Settings

+*   **OpenAI:** When using OpenAI models, use `max_completion_tokens` instead of `max_tokens`.
+Leave the `min_p` field blank, as it is not supported by the OpenAI API and will cause errors.
+*   **OpenRouter:** When selecting specific Providers on OpenRouter, check the specific provider's documentation on OpenRouter for each model.
+Not all fields are universally supported across all providers.
+For example, when using the Fireworks AI provider through OpenRouter, the `json_schema` parameter is usable, but the `min_p` parameter must be left blank.
+*   **LM Studio (Local):** When using a locally running LM Studio instance, a model name is still required in the application.
+This name is used for organizing and saving results in the correct folders within the application, even though LM Studio itself doesn't strictly require a model name in the API request.
+The API key field can be left blank when using a local LM Studio instance.

 ## Known Issues / TODO

 * The `scorePrompt.txt` file may need some refinement.